-The Office of Financial Aid is committed to helping you and your family apply for and receive financial aid, both before you enroll and during your time here!
+The Office of Financial Aid is committed to helping you and your family apply for and receive financial aid, both before you enroll and during your time here.

-Follow these steps if you are a U.S. citizen or permanent resident and you plan to apply for need-based financial aid (grants, loans, work-study).
-Follow this link if you are an international student.
+Follow the steps below if you are a U.S. citizen or permanent resident applying for need-based financial aid (grants, loans, work-study).
+Note that you do not complete the CSS Profile.

-Applying for Financial Aid, Fall 2013
+Applying for Financial Aid, Fall 2014

-Step 1: Complete the Financial Aid Questionnaire
+Step 1: Complete the Financial Aid FastApp

-Step 3.
-Complete the 2013-2014 FAFSA
+Step 2.
+Complete the 2014-2015 FAFSA*

 Optional: Complete Special Circumstance Forms